 - Helps with Meltdowns!- This is a huge one for us!
 In the midst of distressing situations, studies have shown the use of a weighted blanket greatly reduces distress and anxiety.
 Any parent of an autistic child will tell you, a tool like this is absolutely priceless!

-- They Are Non-Medicinal– A tool to use that’s not just another pill to take!
-Not only are they non-medicinal, they help with a wide array of diagnosis.
+- They Are Non-Medicinal- A tool to use that’s not just another pill to take!
+Not only are they non-medicinal, but they also help with a wide array of diagnoses.
 Weight blankets help with Insomnia, Anxiety, Panic attacks, Autism, Restless leg syndrome, ADHD, PTSD, and many more!

 Personal Experience with Weighted Blankets

 For Little Man and Sis, they share a blanket.
-They don’t need one nightly, but only when they are experiences anxiety or having a meltdown.
+They don’t need one nightly, but only when they are experience anxiety or having a meltdown.
 Sis loves the fact that the duvet cover is two-sided.
-A minky side for warmth and texture and a ClimaCool, smooth cotton side to stay cool.
+A Minky side for warmth and texture and a ClimaCool, smooth cotton side to stay cool.